sabiou/haske-python/docs/getting-started/installation.md

 pip install haske
 ```

-This command downloads the Python package and, when Rust is available, compiles the accompanying native extension for maximum performance.【F:README.md†L55-L57】
+This command downloads the Python package and, when Rust is available, compiles the accompanying native extension for maximum performance.

 ## 3. Install from source